EngineerBetter/engineerbetter-hugo/content/blog/cf-for-k8s-kubecf-kf.md

 ### Can I buy it?

-Yes - I'm sure Google Cloud will be very happy to have your custom, and [EngineerBetter as Google Cloud partners](https://cloud.withgoogle.com/partners/detail/?id=engineerbetter&hl=en-GB) can also help you with that.
+Yes, and Kf is offered [at no additional cost beyond Anthos Service Mesh and GKE](https://cloud.google.com/migrate/kf/docs/resources/pricing).
+[EngineerBetter as Google Cloud partners](https://cloud.withgoogle.com/partners/detail/?id=engineerbetter&hl=en-GB) can also help you with Kf adoption.

 ### What about the future?